dtinth/stfu/README.md

     stfu

-Will serve on port 33775.
+Will stfu on port 33775.

     PORT=12345 stfu

-Will serve on port 12345.
+Will stfu on port 12345.